turingschool/curriculum/source/projects/monsterporium/index.markdown

 When you complete this course, you should be able to:

-1. evaluate functionality to determine suitability for a service
+1. Evaluate functionality to determine suitability for a service
-2. implement message posting to a service along-side existing functionality
+2. Implement message posting to a service along-side existing functionality
-3. consume queued messages and act on them
+3. Consume queued messages and act on them
-4. validate functionality end-to-end
+4. Validate functionality end-to-end
-5. remove now-redundant functionality from primary app
+5. Remove now-redundant functionality from primary app
-6. access data across services using appropriate abstraction
+6. Access data across services using appropriate abstraction
-7. write data to a service using a REST API
+7. Write data to a service using a REST API

 In addition, we're practicing fundamental techniques like: